shuozhixu/CMS-EAM_2025/README.md

 Once the `sh` run is finished, we will find a file `lmp_mpi` in the `lammps_mbmc/src` directory on Bridges-2.
 And that is the LAMMPS executable with MANYBODY and MC packages.

-## The first method
+## 18 MEAs

 In [a previous paper](https://doi.org/10.3390/modelling5010019), the CSRO MoNbTa structure was built using the first method, before the lattice parameter and GSFE were calculated.
 Here, we focus on the remaining 17 MEAs.
+Below, we take HfNbTa as an example.

 ### HfNbTa